-A bad workflow in kanban means that one person or group is doing all the work and others are waiting around for more tasks.
+A lousy workflow in kanban means that one person or group is doing all the work, and others are waiting for more tasks.
 There are a lot of stops and abrupt starts in a bad workflow.

-It’s important to know which type of process you have so that when you start implementing kanban, changes can be made smoothly.
+It’s important to know which type of process you have so that you can make changes smoothly when you start implementing kanban.

 Step 2: Measure the Work in Progress (WIP).

-WIP is nothing but the measure of how many tasks are being worked on at any given point.
-How much time an employee spends doing a task should be measured, too, as well as how long it takes to finish a job.
+WIP is nothing but measuring how many tasks teams are working on at any given point.
+How much time an employee spends doing a task should be calculated, too, and how long it takes to finish a job.

-It is important to make sure that the WIP is limited so that multitasking is avoided and focus is fostered.
-To limit the WIP, it is important to set limits on tasks and the number of people that are working on a task at any given point in time.
+Ensuring that the WIP is limited is essential to avoid multitasking and foster focus.
+To limit the WIP, it is necessary to set limits on tasks and the number of people working on a job at any given time.

-This ensures more focus by reducing multitasking opportunities for employees.
-Team members can complete their tasks more efficiently to successfully implement kanban.
+It ensures more focus by reducing multitasking opportunities for employees.
+Team members can complete their tasks more efficiently to implement kanban successfully.

-The benefits of reducing the WIP include improved workflow, increased focus, and reduced multitasking opportunities.
+Reducing the WIP includes improved workflow, increased focus, and reduced multitasking opportunities.

 Step 3: Assess and Update.

 Since it is fluid, this last step involves welcoming change and constantly evolving.
-Modifying in kanban is important because as the work process changes, tasks and priorities change as well.
+Modifying kanban is vital because tasks and priorities change as the work process changes.

 Make sure you analyze your priorities by asking questions such as:

-- How do you know if the work was done well?
+- How do you know if you did the work well?